apache/fury/docs/specification/java_serialization_spec.md

 |    KV header   |   N*2 objects   |
 ```

 `KV header` will be a header marked by `MapFieldInfo` in java.
-For languages such as golang, this can be computed in
+The implementation can generate different deserialization
-advance for non-interface types in most times.
+code based read header, and look up the generated code from a linear map/list.

 ### Enum